ghanasai/AI-Chatbot/README.md

 # AI-Chatbot
-Developed an AI chatbot using NLP and ML for real-time, human-like conversations.
-Integrated with a Flask web app, it handles queries with 85% intent accuracy, supports API calls, and automates 70% of repetitive tasks, improving user engagement and support efficiency.
+This project implements a conversational AI chatbot that understands user messages, classifies their intent using NLP + Machine Learning, and returns appropriate responses based on a predefined knowledge base.
+It is designed to be lightweight, modular, and extendable.